Getting your GCSE results is a big day for most 16-year-olds in England, Wales and Northern Ireland – as well as for their parents and schools.

 This would lead to longer-term thinking about educational outcomes, rather than the short-term focus as happens in some US “no excuses” charter schools, whose students do well when they leave but fail later.

 Recently, standards body Ofsted floated the idea that exams at 16 are not the best judge of school quality – though the government has since pushed back on this idea.
-Regardless, there are reasons to think that the current version of GCSEs are past their sell by date even before they have even got going.
+Regardless, there are reasons to think that the current version of GCSEs are already past their sell by date.